3 Days in Yogyakarta – Itinerary Tailored by a Local (2024)

 The second notable beach is Timang Beach.
 Here the reason is not mythological but rather scenery-wise and a bit of engineering.

 To end the day, you can get some fresh lobster for dinner at the beach.
-If you’re lucky, you will see it caught in directly front of you (and if you aren’t, it’s still the fresh catch of the day)!
+If you’re lucky, you will see it caught in right front of you (and if you aren’t, it’s still the fresh catch of the day)!

 How about all 3 in one day?